danyvois01/pacs-challenge-2/README.md

 - Dynamic construction using a `std::map<std::array<std::size_t,2>,T>`.
 - Capable of storing elements in row-wise or column-wise order.
-- Provides methods for compression, decompression, and checking compression status.
+- Provides methods for compression, decompression, resizing, and checking compression status.
-- Handles out-of-bound element access gracefully.
-- Offers resizing capabilities.
 - Includes friend operators for matrix-vector multiplication.

 ## Project Overview